aspiziri/CameraImport/README.md

 rawFormat = arw,ARW
 ```

-4. Make sure the source and destination locations are set to where your SDc ar/camera are connected and where you want to output to
+4. Make sure the source and destination locations are set to where your SD card/camera are connected and where you want to output to
 ```
 source = E:
 destination = D:\Media\Camera Import